AI Exam

 Access:

-- Radial arterial access preferred to minimise complications.
+- Radial artery access preferred to reduce vascular complications

-- Radial arterial access preferred to minimise complications.
+- Radial artery access preferred to reduce vascular complications

 Supporting Investigations